-The wobbles in the response below crossover are cause by the speaker/enclosure/port alignment and a subwoofer graphic equaliser ahead of the active crossover in circuit (set to the sofa – not this super near-field mic position of course).
-The shape of each trace mimics those of the electrical signal measured at the active crossover’s RCA output sockets. →
+The bass rise in the response below crossover is caused by the woofer/enclosure/port alignment and the ripples are caused by a subwoofer graphic equaliser ahead of the active crossover (set to the sofa – not this super near-field mic position of course).
+The ripples mimic those of the electrical signal measured at the active crossover’s RCA output sockets. →

 Phase (done using a loopback cable in a second channel for identical timing datums):

 The phase traces are wrapped and most probably 360 degrees apart at 102Hz.

 It’s “too perfect”.
 At 80Hz there is 10° misalignment, but around the current 102Hz crossing point there isn’t even a single degree of deviation!
 Being “too good to be true”, I set up an experiment to confirm REW’s low frequency phase data (which comes with some warnings from the software developer related to the broad nature of LF impulse response peaks, but the loopback “anchor” ought to address those) using “Old Faithful” – my BWD Aussie made analogue oscilloscope and a tone generator: